rhythm301/rhythm301/README.md

-- 👋 Hi, I’m @rhythm301
+👋 Hi, I’m @rhythm301
-- 👀 I’m interested in web development/AI/machine learning
+👀 I’m passionate about data science, uncovering insights, and solving problems through data.
-- 🌱 I’m currently learning python/C/C++/HTML/CSS/JS
+🌱 I’m currently learning Machine Learning, SQL, and Python, while honing my skills in data visualization and analysis tools.
-- 💞️ I’m looking to collaborate on web development projects
+💡 I’m exploring opportunities to collaborate on data-driven projects, including analytics, predictive modeling, and dashboard creation.
-- 📫 How to reach me [gmail - rhythmjk30@gmail.com]
+📫 Reach me at rhythmjk30@gmail.com – let’s connect and share ideas!
 <!---
 rhythm301/rhythm301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.